nanadjei/mobiforte/README.md

  MobiforteSms::withFreshApiKeys("fresh_client_id", "fresh_client_secret")
    ->send("02XXXXXXXX", "Say hello from the other side.");

-# To customise sender Id,
+# To customize sender Id,
 # NB: sender Id must not be more than 11 characters
 MobiforteSms::from('CompanyName')->send('02XXXXXXXX', 'Say hello to a customer');
 ```